-Obstructing the lens will cause damage and the "ZOOM ERROR " or "FOCUS ERROR " message will appear.
+Obstructing the lens will cause a malfunction or fault and the "ZOOM ERROR]" or "FOCUS ERROR]" message will appear.
 Take care also not to get fingerprints on the camera lens as this will result in impaired image quality in your shots.

-After purchasing the camera, first time when you turn camera on, the date and time are cleared.
+After purchasing the camera, first time when you turn camera on, the date is cleared.
 Press the "MENU/OK" button to set the date and time.

-- The message is also shown when the camera battery has been removed and the camera has been left in storage for a long period of time. - To set the date and time later, press the "BACK" button. - If you do not set the date and time, this message will appear each time you turn the camera on.
+- If the confirmation message (see figure at left) does not appear, refer to "Correcting the date and time" (→P.17) and check and correct the date and time settings. - The confirmation message is also shown when the camera battery has been removed and the camera has been left in storage for a long period of time. - To set the date and time later, press the "BACK" button. - If you do not set the date and time, this confirmation message will appear each time you turn the camera on.